njelly/TofuECS/README.md

 ## Entities
 There is no "Entity" class in TofuECS.
 They're just integers.
 Literally, they are keys for dictionaries when looking for component indexes in `ComponentBuffers`.
 There is no extra data associated with them whatsoever.
 The integer `3` can be a key that points to multiple components, and that is how you can associate components together. `CreateEntity()` just ticks up and returns an integer value, and is simply useful to ensure the same number is not used twice.

-Unlike other frameworks, there is no API for "destroying" entities, by design.
+Unlike other frameworks, there is no API for "destroying" entities, and that is by design.
 To "destroy" entities, just remove all components from the associated entity id.

 ## Components
 Components contain the state of the `Simulation`.
 They are stored in a managed array and accessed via the `Simulation`.
-Currently, components must be `unmananaged` structs (see [MS docs for the Unmanaged type constraint](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.3/blittable)), i.e, structs with only fields of types `int`, `bool`, etc. This does require some creativity on the part of the developer in order to inject data from Unity (or some other engine) into the sim, as common types like `string` or managed arrays are not allowed.
+Currently, components must be `unmananaged` structs (see [MS docs for the Unmanaged type constraint](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.3/blittable)), i.e, structs with only fields of type `int`, `bool`, etc. This does require some creativity on the part of the developer in order to inject data from Unity (or some other engine) into the sim, as common types like `string` or managed arrays are not allowed.

 [Use the `fixed` keyword in your component structs when arrays are necessary](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#fixed-size-buffers).
 A caveat here is that there is a limit to how big your structs can be, which is a limitation of the mono runtime.
 For example, a component containing a fixed bool array of more than 1,000,000 elements is sketchy.
 Additionally, fixed buffers may not be resized at runtime.